William Augustus Muhlenberg: Later years

 In 1845, Muhlenberg moved to New York City.
 The following year he became rector of the Church of the Holy Communion, a rent-free church built by his sister Mary A. Rogers.
 Muhlenberg founded the first American order of Protestant Episcopal deaconesses, the Sisterhood of the Church of the Holy Communion, between 1845 and 1852.
 His work with the sisterhood led to the 1850 establishment of St. Luke's Hospital, for which his congregation made offerings each St. Luke's Day beginning in 1847.
 In 1866, Muhlenberg founded the Church Industrial Community of St. Johnland on Long Island.
 He bought 535 acre with 1.5 mi of shorefront on Long Island Sound near Kings Park as a home for young, crippled children and the elderly.
 A moderate rent was charged for the cottages.
-Muhlenberg died on April 8, 1877 in St. Luke's Hospital, and is buried in the St. Johnland cemetery.
+Muhlenberg died on April 8, 1877, in St. Luke's Hospital, and is buried in the St. Johnland cemetery.

-Muhlenberg is honored with a feast day on the liturgical calendar of the U.S. Episcopal Church on April 8, his death day.
+Muhlenberg is honored with a feast day on the liturgical calendar of the U.S. Episcopal Church and the Anglican Church in North America on April 8, his death day.
 His reputation as an educator has been partially overshadowed by his extracurricular achievements after his move to New York City.